helperfn/rust-builders/README.md

-convert this - learning how builder pattern works in rust
+ learning how builder pattern works in rust

 patterns -> different from algorithms generally applied across OOP languages (but OOPS is not lang-specific, it is a way of programming)